-Our by-laws provide that a quorum consists of a majority of the shares of common stock issued, outstanding and entitled to vote at the annual meeting.
+Our by-laws provide that a quorum consists of a majority of the shares of common stock outstanding and entitled to vote at the annual meeting.
 Shares of common stock represented by a properly signed and returned proxy will be treated as present at the annual meeting for purposes of determining the existence of a quorum at the annual meeting.
-In general, votes withheld from any nominee for election as director, abstentions, if applicable, and broker "nonvotes," if applicable, are counted as present or represented for purposes of determining the existence of a quorum at the annual meeting.
+In general, votes withheld from any nominee for election as director, abstentions, if applicable, and broker "non-votes," if applicable, are counted as present or represented for purposes of determining the existence of a quorum at the annual meeting.
 A "non-vote" occurs when a broker or nominee holding shares for a beneficial owner returns a proxy but does not vote on a proposal because the broker or nominee does not have discretionary voting power and has not received instructions from the beneficial owner.

-Votes required: tabulation of votes
+Votes required; tabulation of votes

-A plurality of the votes properly cast at the annual meeting will be necessary to elect each Class III director to a three-year term.
-A majority of the votes properly cast at the annual meeting will be necessary to approve any other matter to be acted upon at the annual meeting.
+A plurality of the votes properly cast at the annual meeting will be necessary to elect each Class II director to a three-year term.
+The affirmative vote of the holders of a majority of the shares of common stock outstanding on the record date will be necessary to approve the proposed amendment to our certificate of incorporation.
+A majority of the votes properly cast at the annual meeting will be necessary to approve the proposed amendments to each of our Amended and Restated 2006 Stock Incentive Plan and our Amended and Restated 1996 Employee Stock Purchase Plan, the proposal to ratify the selection of KPMG LLP as our independent registered public accounting firm and any other matter to be acted upon at the annual meeting.

 Abstentions and broker "non-votes" will not be included in calculating the number of votes cast on any proposal.
-Abstentions and broker "non-votes" will not have any effect on the outcome of the vote on the election of any director and will not have any effect on the outcome of the vote on any other proposal.
+Abstentions and broker "non-votes" will not have any effect on the outcome of the vote on the election of any director, the approval of the proposed amendments to our Amended and Restated 2006 Stock Incentive Plan or our Amended and Restated 1996 Employee Stock Purchase Plan or the proposal to ratify the selection of KPMG LLP as our independent registered public accounting firm.
+Abstentions and broker "non-votes" will have the same effect as a "no" vote on the proposal to approve the proposed amendment to our certificate of incorporation.
+Abstentions and broker "non-votes" will not have any effect on the outcome of the vote on any other proposal.